Amika Review: What’s Worth It, What’s Not, and What to Buy Instead

 Best for: Dry, damaged, or color-treated hair.

-Do keep in mind the presence of alcohol in the formula too, it really can be drying if you overuse it.
-But overall, this product shines is good when you're in a pinch and need your hair to look fresh.
+Keep in mind that the alcohol in the formula can be drying if you overuse it.
+But overall, this product shines when you're in a pinch and need your hair to look fresh.

 3. Amika Normcore Signature Conditioner